 With this Gibson acoustic you’re getting one of the most affordable “made in the USA” models on the market today.
 It’s lightweight, comfortable, and packed with bright tones that are perfect for accompanying a vocalist.

-We had a great time testing out the new Gibson G-45 for this test.
+We had a great time testing out the new Gibson G-45 (full review here).
 This updated model is part of the new Gibson Generation collection, which are a group of no frills guitars that sacrifice embellishments for quality craftsmanship and high end materials.

 After unboxing the G-45, we found that it came in a really nice gig bag – it wasn’t the same hybrid style case that you get with electric models, but it was still well padded and comfortable to carry.